qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 - There's not much you can do in this situation (unless you're jailbroken).
 You probably have to update it.

 ## 3. How to prevent Appstore auto update for the downgraded app?
-- This requires Apple Configurator, so macOS only.
+- Method 1: Apple Configurator (macOS).
 See: https://github.com/qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/issues/26

+- Method 2: ideviceinstaller (macOS/Linux): First, extract the IPA, then connect your phone with your computer, and run `ideviceinstaller -i /path/to/Payload/Appname.app`

 ## 4. Can I share the IPA with my friends?
 - **Absolutely yes!** However, you have to give them **the Apple ID you used to get the IPA**.
 Why?
 Because the first time they open your app, they will be asked to enter the purchased ID.
-- Don't want to share your main account?
+- Don't feel comfortable sharing your main account?
 Use a clone Apple ID then.

 ## 5. Can Apple revoke my IPA?
 - **No, they can't!** If you have used iOS long enough, you might remember the time when we could download IPA directly from iTunes.
 Our IPAs came from iTunes just like an app from the App Store.
 Apple can do nothing about it.